-Later in this book, we will be reviewing some of the dashboard and business intelligence capabilities.
-However, some of the immediate critical needs are the day to day activities of project team members, managers and other stakeholders within the project/program environment.
+Later in this book, chapters 8, 9 and 10[AU: specify where], we review some of the dashboard and business intelligence (BI) capabilities.
+However, some of the immediate critical needs are the day-to-day activities of project team members, managers, and other stakeholders within the project/program environment.

-Things like searching, having alerts and other key information driven to the stakeholders, without them having to manage or go and look is saving countless of hours and enabling the project teams to focus on the exceptions or issues, vs. having to manage and review all of the collaboration portal information surrounding a project or a portfolio of project information.
+Things like searching and having alerts and other key information driven to the stakeholders, without them having to manage or go and look, save countless hours and enable project teams to focus on exceptions or issues rather than having to manage and review all of the collaboration portal information surrounding a project or a portfolio of project information.

-Search Capabilities Meeting Business Users Needs
+Search Capabilities Meeting Business User Needs

+The search capabilities, as show in this next figure, are one of the most powerful features of Project Server and SharePoint.
+With proper setup, an organization can search across all projects and quickly locate key information, files and other important information.

-Figure 7.4: SharePoint Server 2010 Contextual Search (Source: Advisicon) [07-04-sharePointServer2010ContextualSearch.tif]
+[AU: insert text ref to figure]Figure 7.4 SharePoint Server 2010 Contextual Search [07-04-sharePointServer2010ContextualSearch.tif]

+Source: Advisicon

-Searching for key information can be a nightmare on a file share but for project team members, searching within Project Server is simplified and mimics how users search within a web browser.
-As Project Server is based on SharePoint it supports several types of search.
-A user can use the Search box that is on each page of a Site, the Search Center site, or create a detailed query by using the Advanced Search page.
-You can look for content by searching for keywords, a specific phrase enclosed in quotation marks, or by values that are assigned to properties.
+Searching for key information can be a nightmare on a file share.
+For project team members, searching within Project Server is simplified and mimics how users search within a Web browser.
+As Project Server is based on SharePoint, it supports several types of search.
+Users can use the Search box on each page of a site or on the Search Center site, or create a detailed query by using the Advanced Search page.
+Users can look for content by searching for keywords, a specific phrase enclosed in quotation marks, or by values that are assigned to properties.

-When you are looking for content, but are not sure where it is located, start your search at the highest site SharePoint Site (Parent Site), where you think the information might reside.
-You can then refine the results in order to find the information.
-You can look for content by entering keywords or a specific phrase enclosed in quotation marks.
+When users are looking for content but are not sure where it is located, they can start their search at the highest site SharePoint site (parent site) where they think the information might reside.
+Then refine the results to find the information.
+Users can look for content by entering keywords or a specific phrase enclosed in quotation marks.

-If you need to construct a more specific query, you may want to use the Advanced Search page, which is available from the search results page.
-By using Advanced Search you can choose to display or exclude results that include certain words, filter search results by language or type, and search on content properties.
-Thus it is now very easy to search for required data on the site without wasting lots of time.
+If a more specific query is needed, users may want to use the advanced search page, which is available from the search results page.
+By using advanced search, users can choose to display or exclude results that include certain words, filter search results by language or type, and search on content properties.
+Thus, it is very easy to search for data on the site without wasting lots of time.

-SharePoint 2001 supports the following types of search:
+SharePoint 2001 supports these types of search:

-Boolean Search: You can use Boolean operators to combine text and construct a meaningful query.
-E.g., AND, OR, NOT
+Boolean search.
+Users can use Boolean operators—AND, OR, NOT—to combine text and construct a meaningful query.

-Wildcard Search: Search queries can now match a wildcard at the end of a text string.
-You can for instance search for “tenn*” and get results that have the word ‘tennis’ in them
+Wildcard search.
+Search queries can now match a wildcard at the end of a text string.
+For instance, users can search for “tenn*” and get results that have the word “tennis” in them.

-Faceted Search: When a search query returns a lot of results the faceted search functionality displays a refinement panel on the left side of the screen.
-In the panel you can refine the results based on criteria like Result type, Site, Author, Modified Date and Tags.
+Faceted search.
+When a search query returns many results, the faceted search functionality displays a refinement panel on the left side of the screen.
+In the panel users can refine the results based on criteria such as result type, site, author, modified date, and tags.

 Advanced Workflows without Needing Deep Programming Abilities